-The Maxus shotgun is delivered in the box with the barrel removed and the forearm attached to the magazine tube.
-The Maxus features the innovative Speed Lock forearm that makes removing the forearm for cleaning or taking down the shotgun fast and easy.
-1 Lock the bolt rearward by pulling the operating handle fully to the rear.
+The Maxus II shotgun is delivered in the box with the barrel removed and the forearm attached to the magazine tube.

+1 Lock the bolt rearward by pulling the bolt handle fully to the rear.

 NEVER ALLOW THE ACTION TO SLAM CLOSED BY PRESSING THE BOLT RELEASE BUTTON WITHOUT THE BARREL INSTALLED.
-IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE OPERATING HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE
+IF THE BOLT IS RELEASED FORWARD WITH THE BARREL REMOVED, THE BOLT HANDLE WILL STRIKE THE RECEIVER AND CAUSE DAMAGE.